rodrigocarvajal/biodataclub/meetings/july_2019/README.md

 ### Meeting details

-**drake** is an R package that provides a powerful, flexible workflow management tool for reproducible data anaylsis pipelines. **drake** alleviates the pain of managing large (and even small) data analyses, speeding up iteration and development while providing reproducibility guarantees that are essential for modern research.
+**drake** is an R package that provides a powerful, flexible workflow management tool for reproducible data analysis pipelines. **drake** alleviates the pain of managing large (and even small) data analyses, speeding up iteration and development while providing reproducibility guarantees that are essential for modern research.

 <https://ropensci.github.io/drake/>